tsloughter/rebar3.org/content/en/docs/commands.md

 ## compile

-After ensuring all dependencies are available, and fetching them if they are not, compile will compile the needed dependencies and the project's apps .app.src and .erl files.
+After ensuring all dependencies are available, and fetching them if they are not, compile will compile the needed dependencies and the project's apps' `.app.src` and `.erl` files.

 | Option           | Type | Description                                              |
 | ---------------- | ---- | ---------------------------------------------------------|